 - 1/4 tsp nutmeg

 - 3 tbsp vegetable oil or sunflower, or more/less as needed for shallow frying

 Coarsely grate the potatoes and onion into a strainer over a bowl and gently squeeze out the excess liquid as you go into the bowl.
 Once you have finished, pour out the liquid from the bowl leaving the thick white potato starch at the bottom.

-Add the egg to the potato starch and lightly whisk, then add the potato, onion, salt and pepper to taste and the nutmeg.
+Add the egg to the potato starch and lightly whisk, then add the potato, onion, flour, salt and pepper to taste and the nutmeg.
 Mix well.

 Heat a thin layer of oil in a skillet/frying pan and add heaped spoonfuls of the mixture to the pan.
 Press down the spoonfuls with the back of a spatula/fish slice to make them relatively tightly held together and flat.

 Cook the pancakes for a few minutes each side until golden brown, adding more oil to the pan as needed to keep a thin layer, then remove form the pan to drain on paper before serving.